http4k/examples/hotwire/README.md

 # http4k Hotwire Example

 ## Build/test locally
-In your IDE run `RunnableEnvironment` main then browse to [http://localhost:8080]
+In your IDE run `HotWireKt` main then browse to [http://localhost:8080]

 or...